Diabetes Nutritionist near me. The below article will discuss how a Nutritionist can help manage your Diabetes as part of a wider management plan.

 Diabetes Type 2

 Type 2 Diabetes develops when the body can still make some insulin but it’s not able to regulate it properly.
 The beta cells in the pancreas become exhausted and overworked for some reason don’t produce enough insulin or receptors simply no longer react to the insulin, causing the body to become ‘insulin resistant’.
 Typically the age of onset is older than 40 years old and type 2 is more than 90% of all diabetics.
 Risk factors include obesity and family history.
 Type 2 diabetes is preventable and indeed curable.
-It is possible to manage diabetes type 2 with a healthy diet, regular physical activity and a nutritionists to help with weight loss.
+It is possible to manage diabetes type 2 with a healthy diet and regular physical activity.
+Speak to our best weight loss nutritionist in London at Wellthy Clinic.
 However 25% of type 2 diabetics will end up taking insulin.
 The number of diabetics is rising rapidly due to unhealthy diets, increasing levels of obesity, lack of exercise.

 Diabetes Nutritionist Near Me Symptoms